-At least once a month and once in a while twice a month, I will acquire an e-mail from a client who desires to recognize more approximately the way of life of Colombia, specifically approximately “Paisas,” the humans of Medellín, Colombia.
+At least once a month and once in a while, twice a month, I will acquire an e-mail from a client who desires to recognize more approximately the way of life of Colombia, specifically approximately “Paisas,” the humans of Medellín, Colombia.

-By the manner, an ordinary breakfast in Colombia varies from one city to any other.
+By the manner, an ordinary breakfast in Colombia varies from one city to another other.
 But this is an average “Desayuno” (breakfast) in Medellín or “Desayuno paisa”:

 1. Huevos con aliños (also called “huevos con hogao”)